Rhymex94/HabitTracker/README.md

 TODOs:

 -   Consider combining the Habit modals, or to use the same root file
--   Implement displaying progress of habits
--   Implement viewing the habits within a timeframe (completions daily, weekly, monthly etc.)
+-   Implement a streak view of habits:
+    -   Percentage of completed days/weeks/months/years
+    -   Max and current streaks of completions
 -   Change the add-button, save-button and add-progress classes to use the button-primary class instead.
--   Fix the progress not automatically updated after new progress is entered.
+- Make the binary add-progress buttons context specific (better copy)